Lexington, Mississippi: 20th century to present

 Lexington was distinguished by two nationally known women: Arenia Mallory, an African-American music teacher from Illinois, started teaching at the newly established Saints Academy in Lexington in 1926, which was affiliated with the Church of God in Christ.
 She led the school for more than 50 years, expanding its programs to grades 1–12, and establishing a junior college.
 She developed the school from the early 20th century as a model of academic excellence for African-American students.
 During her long tenure, she also founded an associated junior college.
 During the 1960s, she was appointed by President John F. Kennedy to national positions and committees in the federal government.

 Hazel Brannon Smith, a white woman from an upper-class family, was based in Lexington, where she owned and published several rural newspapers.
 She promoted integration and change in the region during the civil rights era, winning a Pulitzer Prize for her editorials in 1964, the year of Freedom Summer and the Mississippi Freedom Democratic Party, organized by African Americans before the Voting Rights Act of 1965 was passed by Congress.

+In September 2024, the US Department of Justice (DOJ) concluded an investigation into the City of Lexington, and the Lexington Police Department.
+The investigation revealed a pattern of misconduct, including excessive force, discriminatory arrests, and a reliance on fines and fees that disproportionately burden Black residents and those struggling financially, with the DOJ concluding that the Lexington Police Department had "created a system where officers can relentlessly violate the law."
+The DOJ's findings led to a series of recommendations aimed at reforming the police department and improving its practices.